jsjoeio/joeprevite.com/content/2020-06-19-how-to-learn-typescript-quickly/index.md

 ### Practice

 Learning means nothing without practice.
 With your new TypeScript knowledge, you can build projects or contribute to open source.
 This is where the application phase of the learning cycle appears.
 It doesn't matter what you build, but that the act of building happens.

 When I was learning, I followed a tutorial to [build a tiny compiler](https://github.com/jamiebuilds/the-super-tiny-compiler).
 It was written in JavaScript,  but I did it in TypeScript.
 This forced me to figure out things on my own.

 Other things I did included contributing to open source.
 Remember our key results?
 Here's two of them that apply here:

 - Contribute to TypeScript, [the language](https://github.com/microsoft/TypeScript/issues?q=is%3Aopen+is%3Aissue+label%3A"good+first+issue")
 - Contribute to [typescript-cheatsheets/react-typescript-cheatsheet](https://github.com/typescript-cheatsheets/react-typescript-cheatsheet)

 This is where that happens if it hasn't already!
 The issues that you help with may be minor, but that's not the point.

-The point is to practice because it is where you learn the most.
+**Practice is where you learn the most**.

 ### Build Confidence